LayerXcom/safety-oracle/README.md

 ### Adversary Oracle (necessary and sufficient conditions for finality)

 Simulate based on current MessageDAG.
-If the result does not change no matter what happens in all future state, the property is finalized.
+If the result does not change no matter what happens in all future states, the property is finalized.
 But, it is inefficient to simulate every possible future.

 ### Adversary Oracle (straightforward, like ethereum/cbc-casper's one)